neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/FluidViewHelperReference.rst

 f:for
 -----

-Loop view helper which can be used to interate over array.
+Loop view helper which can be used to iterate over arrays.
 Implements what a basic foreach()-PHP-method does.